vindarel/bookshops/README.md

 We get the data from existing websites.
 We scrape:

-- for French books, http://www.librairie-de-paris.fr (at first Decitre, but it's less complete)
+- for French books, http://www.librairie-de-paris.fr (also Decitre, but it's less complete)
 - for Spain: http://www.casadellibro.com
 - for Germany: *the site went down !* This is the danger of webscraping.